This post answers a series of tough questions about this vital and indispensable doctrine.

 Also, the Son has God as his Father in the Son’s human nature.
 Father God is the Father and God of the Lord Jesus Christ in the Son’s human nature.

 12..
 Did Jesus lose or give up his divine attributes when he was incarnated?

 No. Instead, there is divine cooperation between the Father and the Son—and I add the Holy Spirit.
 Jesus is the Messiah or Anointed One.
 He was anointed by the Spirit (Acts 10:38).
 His miracles were done by his divine nature through the power of the Spirit, by the Father’s and the Son’s will.
 So the Triunity (Trinity) was working together during the Son’s humiliation.

-To say that Jesus was fully God while a human yet he lost or set aside or lay aside or gave up these powerful omni-attributes or other ones does not work.
+To say that Jesus was true God while a true human yet he lost or set aside or lay aside or gave up these powerful omni-attributes or other ones does not work.
 God cannot lose attributes and still remain God.
 It is best to say that Jesus took them with him at his incarnation, but they were hidden behind his humanity–yes, even when he was a baby lying in a manger.
 So, for example, if the Father had willed, the divine attribute of omnipotence could have manifested in the baby Jesus and flattened the soldiers whom Herod sent to kill him.
 Since the baby did not have a fully developed will accompanied by knowledge, the Father alone could have done this through his Son.
 But the Father wanted Jesus to experience his full humanity and Joseph and Mary to learn how to be good parents and take care of his Son, who was on loan to them.
 Instead, the Father sent an angel in a dream, who told him to flee to Egypt (Matt.
 2:13).